06 June Topics

 Lee, but not Robert E. – In 1776, the Lee Resolution was presented to the Second Continental Congress.

-June 8: We All Scream for Ice Cream – In 1786, the first advertisement for commercially made ice cream is published.
+June 8: We All Scream for Ice Cream – In 1786, the first advertisement for commercially made ice cream was published.

 Uncle Miltie – In 1948, Texaco Star Theater debuted.